Invertex/IceCast-Song-Downloader/README.md

 # Stream-ripper

-IceCast Stream Ripper utility, allows you to selectively rip songs from an IceCast stream!
+IceCast Stream Ripper utility, allows you to selectively rip songs from an IceCast stream! test

 Basically, extract mp3 with metadata from an IceCast stream URL.
 See this NuGet library [in action](https://stream-subscription-ui.herokuapp.com/#/about)